Edward McGarry (soldier-politician)

-Edward McGarry was a native of New York, who served as a second lieutenant in the Mexican–American War with the U. S. 10th Infantry Regiment.
+Edward McGarry was a native of New York, who served as a second lieutenant in the Mexican–American War with the 10th U.S. Infantry Regiment.
 He saw no action except as part of the garrison army before the peace took effect.
 McGarry left the Army and traveled to California after the end of the war and became involved in California politics serving as an assemblyman from Napa County's 20th District from 1853 to 1854.
 Subsequently, from 1854 to 1855, he was a state senator from Napa, Solano and Yolo Counties.
-When the American Civil War broke out, he assisted in raising the 2nd Regiment California Volunteer Cavalry, serving first as a major under Col. Columbus Sims.
+When the American Civil War broke out, he assisted in raising the 2nd California Cavalry Regiment, serving first as a major under Col. Columbus Sims.
 After marching to Fort Ruby, in Nevada Territory, Sims was relieved of his command by the Department of the Pacific on August 19, 1862.
 He was replaced in command of the 2nd California Cavalry detachment by McGarry by Col. Patrick Edward Connor.
 Under Connor's command the 2nd Cavalry served in Nevada and Utah during the rest of the Civil War, fighting various native tribes.

 In the early 1860s, the Bannock and Shoshone Indians in southern Idaho were becoming increasingly aggressive toward passing wagon trains.
 Travelers reported instances of thievery and attacks.
 McGarry was sent to investigate, and executed some Shoshone for their actions.
 McGarry's executions angered the Shoshone even more, prompting them to threaten to kill any white person they found above the Bear River.
 American forces, led by Colonel Patrick Edward Connor, were sent to confront the Shoshone, and the resulting Bear River Massacre left at least 250 Shoshone civilians dead.